 Then your mind puts on the layers of your identity.
 Gender.
 Age.
 Occupation.
 The things that plague you become your monsters again.
 The parts of you that hurt – your back, your sprained ankle.
 The parts of you that you hate – your wrinkles, your spider veins, the way your thighs touch.
 These things, once again, form the invisible scarlet letter of pain and shame that you wear on your forehead.

 Sometimes I let myself lie here in this existential haze in the morning.
 Am I responsibly adulting, I wonder?
 Am I vying for the light or careening into the darkness?

 “Given that I am human, and female, and utterly ruined by the fairytales read to me as a child, Alex, how could you possibly have expected me to not fall in love with you?” my awake self demands to know.

+But I do, have a word for it.
+Love.
+I do this fiercely.
+My heart – this lapdog that resides in my chest – it loves.
 And love in its raw essence is why I drag this body that I sometimes hate out of bed in the morning.
 I love the people in my life: those in passing, those who are my pillars, my friends, my lovers, my family.
 This web of interconnection is what keeps me – us – all human.

 And the sheer fact that I loved him becomes nothing but a mathematical equation.
 How many times has my own pulse-rate quickened at the thought or the sight, or the touch of him?
 An average of twelve times per day for one year and eleven months.
 8,400 times.

 I have died inside 8,400 times.
 And each time my heart has beat again, has risen from the dead again.